Video: Scrap.io - How to Start?

 Apartment Complex Mailing List vs Email List: What's the Difference?

-An apartment complex mailing list contains physical street addresses — for direct mail campaigns.
-Postcards, flyers, letters.
-Companies like PostcardMania specialize in this.
-It works, but it's slow and expensive.
-You're looking at $0.50 to $2.00 per piece including printing and postage, plus days or weeks before anyone sees it.
+Two different animals.
+People confuse them constantly.
+An apartment complex mailing list holds physical street addresses for direct mail β postcards, flyers, letters.
+It works, but it's slow and expensive: $0.50 to $2.00 per piece with printing and postage, plus days or weeks before anyone sees it.
+An apartment building email list holds email addresses for digital outreach.
+Faster, cheaper, easier to scale.
+Send 10,000 emails in an afternoon.
+Try that with postcards.

-Property Manager Email List — A Complementary Audience
+Property Manager Email List β A Complementary Audience

 Quick distinction that trips people up: apartment building owners and property managers aren't always the same person.
+This is the whole "property manager vs apartment owner" question, and getting it wrong wastes your best pitch.

-Sometimes it's the same person.
-A guy who owns a 24-unit walk-up in Queens and manages it himself.
-Sometimes it's completely separate — a large REIT owns the building and hires a third-party management company to run it.
+Sometimes it's the same person β a guy who owns a 24-unit walk-up in Queens and manages it himself.
+Sometimes it's a large REIT that owns the building and hires a third-party firm to run it.
+Knowing which is which keeps you from pitching the wrong person entirely.
+For a deeper look at that audience, see the real estate agent email list guide.

-Compliance Guide — CAN-SPAM, GDPR & Best Practices
+Compliance Guide β CAN-SPAM, GDPR & Best Practices

 Nobody reads the compliance section.
 Which is exactly why your competitors get blacklisted and you won't.

-Best practices beyond the legal minimum: verify your email list before sending (bounce rates above 5% tank your sender reputation), warm up new sending domains gradually, and segment your outreach by geography, building size, or service need.
-Blasting the same generic pitch to every apartment owner in America is a waste of everyone's time.
+Best practices beyond the legal floor: verify your list before sending (bounce rates above 5% tank your sender reputation), warm up new sending domains gradually, and segment by geography, building size, or service need.
+Blasting the same generic pitch to every apartment owner in America wastes everyone's time.
+For the full legal breakdown, the cold email compliance guide covers everything from CAN-SPAM nuances to international rules.

-FAQ — Apartment Building Email List
+FAQ β Apartment Building Email List

 How much does a quality apartment building email list cost?

 Depends entirely on how you get it.
 Live data scraping through Scrap.io runs about $50 for 10,000 contacts.
-Traditional list brokers charge $500 to $2,000+ for similar volumes — and their data is typically 3 to 12 months old.
+Traditional list brokers charge $500 to $2,000+ for similar volumes β and their data is typically 3 to 12 months old.
 Scrap.io offers a free trial with 100 leads so you can test data quality before committing.

 Is it legal to buy apartment building owner email lists?